schweits/kubernetes-ingress/docs/content/configuration/global-configuration/globalconfiguration-resource.md

 The GlobalConfiguration resource allows you to define the global configuration parameters of the Ingress Controller.
 The resource is implemented as a [Custom Resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).

 The resource supports configuring listeners for TCP and UDP load balancing.
-Listeners are required by [TransportServer resources](/nginx-ingress-controller/configuration/transportserver-resource) and can be used to configure custom listerners for VirtualServers as specified [here](/nginx-ingress-controller/tutorials/virtual-server-with-custom-listener-ports).
+Listeners are required by [TransportServer resources](/nginx-ingress-controller/configuration/transportserver-resource).

 ## Prerequisites